Board Committees & Charters

 Each year, at the time of the annual meeting of shareholders, the Board’s independent Governance & Public Responsibility Committee reviews the membership of each Board committee and recommends proposed membership lists for all Board committees to the full Board.
 As circumstances warrant, the Governance & Public Responsibility Committee may also recommend changes during the year.
 The current standing committees of the Board, with members listed, are shown below.

-Membership: Angela F. Braly, Kenneth I. Chenault, Sue Desmond-Hellmann, Maggie Wilderotter and Patricia A. Woertz (Chair).
+Membership: Frank Blake, Angela F. Braly, Kenneth I. Chenault, Sue Desmond-Hellmann, Maggie Wilderotter and Patricia A. Woertz (Chair).

 Purpose: The Audit Committee has the responsibilities set forth in its charter with respect to the quality and integrity of the Company’s financial statements; the Company’s compliance with legal and regulatory requirements; the Company’s overall risk management process; the independent registered public accounting firm’s qualifications and independence; the performance of the Company’s internal audit function and the independent registered public accounting firm; preparing the Annual Report of the Audit Committee to be included in the Company’s proxy statement; and assisting the Board of Directors and the Company in interpreting and applying the Company’s Worldwide Business Conduct Manual.